-Connecting an SSD to a motherboard is a straightforward process, but you can mess things up if you don’t know what to do.
-To ensure you do everything properly, we are going to talk about how you can quickly connect three different types of SSD to the motherboard.
+Connecting an SSD to a motherboard is a straightforward process, but it can all go haywire if you don’t account for certain standard/helpful practices.
+To ensure you do everything properly, I am going to talk about how you can quickly connect three different types of SSD to the motherboard.
 Also, make sure to learn about how many hard drives a PC can have.

 - Before starting the installation process, it is essential to back up your important data.